to make you whole

 While most bicycle accidents are solo accidents, the greatest fear of most riders is getting struck by an automobile.
 Though fairly uncommon, here in San Diego there are several cycling injuries and fatalities every year because or the sheer number of riders, and invariably a portion of those bicycle injury accidents involve automobiles.
 Indeed, United States Centers for Disease Control and Prevention estimates that each year more than 500,000 people are treated in emergency departments for bicycle-related injuries each year.
 More than 700 people die from these injuries.
+Our bicycle accident lawyers can help San Diego families bring wrongful death claims when this happens.

 When a cyclist is injured in an accident involving an automobile, insurance coverage on the automobile will usually provide coverage to the rider, including coverage for damage to the bike, and any costs for medical care, lost wages, and pain-and-suffering damages.
 In addition, if the rider maintains a policy for uninsured or underinsured motorist coverage, that coverage may also be implicated in a bicycle crash.
 It usually depends on the language in the policy.